yassser12/Police-Impound-Script/README.md

-Here's the README in a single-page layout for easy viewing and posting on GitHub:

 Impound Script for FiveM
 A custom impound script for FiveM that allows players to impound vehicles and view impounded vehicles.
 This script uses ox_lib for menu functionality and includes two main commands: /impound and /showimpound.